 @BotKube <kubectl command without `kubectl` prefix> [--cluster-name <cluster_name>]

 See Examples for the use cases.

-Depending upon your configuration, you will receive Slack notifications about Kubernetes resources lifecycle events and their health.
+Depending upon your configuration, you will receive notifications about Kubernetes resources lifecycle events and their health.

-BotKube bot allows you to enable/disable notifications using direct messages.
-Run @BotKube help
+BotKube bot allows you to enable/disable notifications only from the configured channel.
+Run /botkubehelp

 Run @BotKube notifier showconfig

-message on a channel where BotKube is added.
+message from the configured channel where BotKube is added.
 The bot will reply you with the configuration with which the controller is running.

 If you wish to change the configuration, you can update config section in helm/botkube/values.yaml and then run helm upgrade.

 $ helm upgrade botkube \